The manifesto

 The reframe

-A rejection count isn’t a measure of failure.
-It’s a measure of volume.
-And volume is the only variable you actually control.
+Your count isn’t a measure of failure.
+It’s a measure of how often you did the hard thing — and that’s the only variable you actually control.

 The math